In the following statement we give a summary of how our board and its committees operate and how we are applying the ten principles of the QCA Code.

 The Board Intends to meet formally at least 4 times per annum but regular contact is maintained so that all directors are informed of relevant developments and are able to have discussions whenever required.
 It has established an Audit Committee and a Remuneration Committee, particulars of which appear hereafter.
 The Board has agreed that appointments to the Board are made by the Board as a whole and so has not created a Nominations Committee.
 All Non-Executive Directors are considered to be part time but are expected to provide as much time to the Company as is required.
 The Board considers that this is appropriate given the Company’s current stage of operations.
 It shall continue to monitor the need to match resources to its operational performance and costs and the matter will be kept under review going forward.

-Sandy Barblett and Tomoya Daimon are considered by the Board to be Independent Directors.
+Tomoya Daimon and Jon Smith are to be considered by the Board to be Independent Directors.
 The Board notes that the QCA recommends a balance between executive and non-executive Directors and recommends that there be two independent non-executives which it fulfils.

 Attendance at Board and Committee Meetings